vaclavblazej/noosphere/docs/work.md

 ## Next todos

 * write basic documentation and make it more structured
-* check that type contains the attributes - feature type_type
+* check that type contains the attributes - type_type module
-* consistency checking with versions in nodes - feature consistency
+* consistency checking with versions in nodes - consistency module
 * types may be composed via their parameter super[]
 * consider how to make extensible primitive types - map coordinates, link, etc.
     * they should have a structure, as json is subset of strings